ParjadM/ParjadM/README.md

 ![Banner](./Banner.jpg)

-# Hi there, I'm Parjad Minooei! 👋
+# Hi There, I'm Parjad Minooei! 👋
 ## I'm a Full-Stack Web Developer!!
 ## I'm Building digital dreams, one pixel at a time.